 After another 465 ms (500 ms after the onset of the cue), the target stimulus was added to the display.
 The target stimulus could appear at one of two locations in relation to the cue: either one grid position (3.5°) to the left of the where the cue had been presented or one grid position to the right.
 In Fig. 1, the target is shown one grid location to the right of the cue.
 The target stimulus consisted of a thin white line visible against the neutral gray background, centered in the black annulus.
 The line was angled 10° from vertical, tilted either to the left or right.
 In Fig. 1, the target is shown tilted toward the right.
-For each subject, one direction was chosen as the predicted, or more frequently presented, direction.
-For example, if the predicted direction was to the right, then the target appeared to the right of the cue on 85% of trials (called predicted trials) and to the left of the cue on 15% of trials (called nonpredicted trials).
-Whether the predicted direction was to the right or left was counterbalanced across subjects.
+For each subject, one direction was chosen as the predicted direction was to the right, then the target appeared to the right of the cue on 85% of trials (called predicted trials) and to the left direction was to the right or left was counterbalanced across subjects.